amazon-archives/sagemaker-containers/README.md

 Contains the list of input data channels in the container.

 When you run training, you can partition your training data into different logical "channels".
-Depending on your problem, some common channel ideas are: "training", "testing", "evaluation" or "images',"labels".
+Depending on your problem, some common channel ideas are: "training", "testing", "evaluation" or "images'and "labels".

 ```SM_CHANNELS``` includes the name of the available channels in the container as a JSON encoded list.
 Usage example: